Zelenskyy: Talks with Russia possible on Ukraine’s terms

 Volodymyr Zelenskyy urged the international community late Monday to “force Russia into real peace talks” and listed his usual conditions for dialogue: the return of all of Ukraine’s occupied lands, compensation for damage caused by the war and the prosecution of war crimes.

-That is a change in rhetoric at least from a man who signed a decree in late September stating “the impossibility of holding talks” with Putin.
-But since his preconditions appear to be non-starters for Moscow, it’s hard to see how that would advance any talks.
+That is a change in rhetoric from a man who signed a decree in late September stating “the impossibility of holding talks” with Putin.
+But since his preconditions appear to be non-starters for Moscow, it’s hard to see how Zelenskyy’s latest comments would advance any talks.

-Western weapons and aid have been key to Ukraine’s ability to fight off Russia’s invasion, which some initially expected would more easily roll through the country.
+Western weapons and aid have been key to Ukraine’s ability to fight off Russia’s invasion, which some initially expected would tear through the country with relative ease.
 But U.S. midterm elections Tuesday will define the amount and the shape of Washington’s future political and financial support for Ukraine.

 If Republicans win control of Congress, it could become more difficult for President Joe Biden’s administration to push forward large packages of military and other aid for Ukraine.

 Russia and Ukraine held several rounds of talks in Belarus and Turkey early on in the war, which is now nearing its nine-month mark.
-The talks stalled after the last meeting of the delegations in Istanbul in March yielded no results.
+The talks stalled after the last meeting of the delegations, held in Istanbul in March, yielded no results.

 Zelenskyy said Monday that Kyiv has “repeatedly proposed (talks) and to which we always received crazy Russian responses with new terrorist attacks, shelling or blackmail.”

-But he has more recently refused to negotiate with Putin — itself a change in tactic after he repeatedly called for a personal meeting with the Russian leader.
+The Ukrainian leader more recently refused to negotiate with Putin, who illegally annexed four regions of Ukraine in late September.
+Earlier in the war, Zelenskyy repeatedly called for a personal meeting with the Russian leader.
 The Kremlin brushed off any such meeting.

 Zelenskyy listed conditions for the dialogue to begin, including the “restoration of (Ukraine’s) territorial integrity … compensation for all war damage, punishment for every war criminal and guarantees that it will not happen again.”